unacast/deprecated-unacast.github.io/_posts/2016-11-22-high-performance-read-api.md

 By deploying this we'll have a Redis instances for each pod replica.
 In this specific case we'll have three Redis instances.
 That means we need some mechanism for keeping these instances in sync.
-Such functionality is horrible to implement on your own.
+Implementing sync functionality is horrible to do on your own.
 Luckily, we've stable Redis instances hosted by compose.io, and that Redis can be run in master-slave mode.
 By configuring every Redis sidecar instance as a slave of the master run by compose.io.
 We can just update the master and not worry about